Zubrum/sqrt-verilog/README.md

-sqrt-verilog
+Square root whith no latency in Verilog
 ============

-parameterized module that makes square root from integers
+parameterized module that calculates absolute value of complex number variables must be integers